PDFs by language

 There are many types of health insurance plans:

 They all require you to pay a monthly fee, called a premium.
 Most of them also require you to pay either a flat fee for doctor’s office visits and other services (called a co-pay), or a percentage of the cost (called co-insurance).
 Some services require you to pay both a co-pay and co-insurance.
 Each year, most people also have to pay a certain dollar amount of their medical costs, known as the deductible, before insurance will start to pay at all.
 After you have met your deductible, your insurance will pay a set percentage of your bills for medical care for the rest of the year.
+In addition, all insurance plans must set an out-of-packet maximum that an individual or family are required to pay before the health insurance plan covers 100% of covered benefits.

 Deductible: A dollar amount that you must pay each year for health services before the insurance plan will pay anything.